mikezackles/asio_sodium_socket/README.md

 following message data along with the random data nonce used to encrypt the message data and a random followup nonce that will be used to encrypt the next message header.
 The message length is sent in little-endian format.

-Notes
--

-With a bit of work, keys could be ratcheted with each transmission.